Coolcate Logo

 Nucky’s Downfall

 Maybe the reason Nucky Johnson wasn’t an infamous crime figure was because he didn’t get involved in bloody shoot-outs or have people whacked whenever the mood struck.
 Unlike mobsters of his era, Nucky Thompson lived and operated in the shadows, and did not go out in a blaze of glory.
 But his story did not remain untold.
 The Boardwalk Empire television series received numerous awards for its writing, acting, directing, and visual atmosphere.
-But at the center of the Empire was Nucky, the Czar of the Ritz, who presided over one of the most famous entertainment capitals in the world, Atlantic City.
+But at the center of the Boardwalk Empire was Nucky, the Czar of the Ritz, who presided over one of the most famous entertainment capitals in the world, Atlantic City.

 What Casino Games Have the Best Odds of Winning